HaloHunter480/Survivorship-Bias-in-Emerging-Market-Small-Cap-Indices/RESEARCH_PAPER_FINAL.md

 The magnitude of this bias substantially exceeds the 1-2% annual biases documented in prior research on U.S. mutual funds and equities, reflecting three amplifying factors in emerging market small-caps: higher index turnover (82.5% removal rate over nine years), greater return volatility, and elevated failure rates.
 Importantly, I show that survivorship bias arises not only from delisted stocks (16.1% of the universe) but also from stocks that graduated to larger market-caps (33.1%) and stocks that were demoted below the small-cap threshold (33.2%).
 All three categories contribute to bias by systematically excluding portions of the historical investment universe that a real-time investor would have experienced.

-Methodologically, I demonstrate that market-capitalization ranking using price × volume proxies can reconstruct index membership with 100% accuracy for current constituents, substantially exceeding the 80-85% accuracy typical in published research.
-This validates the use of publicly available bhavcopy files—which uniquely include delisted stocks—for constructing complete historical universes in markets lacking official constituent data.
+Methodologically, I demonstrate that market-capitalization ranking using price × volume proxies achieves an estimated 85-90% accuracy in reconstructing historical index membership, validated by a 100% match with current (verifiable) constituents.
+This matches or exceeds the 80-85% accuracy typical in published research and validates the use of publicly available bhavcopy files—which uniquely include delisted stocks—for constructing complete historical universes in markets lacking official constituent data.

 These findings have important practical implications.
 Quantitative researchers backtesting strategies on Indian small-caps must obtain survivor-free data; using current constituents overstates performance by approximately 23%.
 Investors evaluating strategy backtests should explicitly inquire whether survivor-free data was used and discount reported metrics if it was not.
 Index providers and regulators can improve research quality and investor protection by publishing historical constituent lists and requiring disclosure of survivorship bias treatment in strategy marketing materials.